ljjsimon/logcat/README.md

 log files：22 files, 2.56G totally
 making index costs: 283sec
 one full search costs：10sec
-( excluding compiling time, full search costs 16sec in single process, PHP7 is faster )
+( excluding compiling time, full search costs 16sec in single process, PHP7 is much faster )

 ##Debug
 If the logformat is wrong, it will write wrong lines in data/error.log.